Is MacBook Air Good for Programming?

 Design – Are There Any Improvements?

 Some may differ from my views, but I believe that a laptop’s design matters a lot for developers.
-Spending hours on their machines, programmers usually prefer bigger screen sizes, comfortable keyboards, and hubs to connect different devices together.
+Spending hours on their machines, programmers usually prefer big screen sizes, comfortable keyboards, and hubs to connect different devices together.

-Because you often need to work with multiple browser tabs, code editors, emulators, compilers all at once, this is definitely a challenge for your eyes.
+Because you often need to work with multiple browser tabs, code editors, emulators, and compilers all at once, this is definitely a challenge for your eyes.

-And, 13 inches might not offer the same comfort a bigger screen can.
-Fortunately, adding True Tone to the latest MacBook Air models does compensate for that a little.
+Adding True Tone to the latest MacBook Air models does compensate for that a little.
 The machine adjusts the screen brightness as per the surrounding lighting automatically.

 However, in terms of ports available, the new MacBook Air is limited to using just two Thunderbolt/USB-4 ports.
-That means if you want to connect more than two devices, you need to look for USB hub options to expand the port number further.

 Tip: Overall, the MacBook Air M1 design is fine.
 But to make the most of your spending, you must weigh your priorities in terms of screen size and port availability.